 Bank of Ireland is regulated by the Central Bank of Ireland.
-In the UK, Bank of Ireland is regulated by the Central Bank of Ireland and authorised by the Prudential Regulation Authority.
-Subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority are available from us on request.
+In the UK, Bank of Ireland is authorised by the Central Bank of Ireland and the Prudential Regulation Authority and subject to limited regulation by the Financial Conduct Authority and the Prudential Regulation Authority.
+Details about the extent of our authorisation and regulation by the Prudential Regulation Authority and regulation by the Financial Conduct Authority are available from us on request.
+The Governor and Company of the Bank of Ireland is incorporated in Ireland with limited liability.
+Registered Office - 40 Mespil Road, Dublin 4, Ireland.